Newtonian Particles are Dense

 Consider some particle P characterized by its wavevector and the total number of quarks it contains .
 Report on any changes relative to a frame of reference F which is characterized using the average wavevector of the quarks in F. We define the momentum of particle P, in reference frame F, as the ordered set of three numbers

-Momentum is traditionally understood as a product of the mass and a velocity.
+Momentum is traditionally understood as a product of the mass with a velocity.
 But the premise of EthnoPhysics frowns on the naive acceptance of spatial concepts.
-And we require some extensive discussion of ideas like dynamic equilibrium before getting to velocity.
-But later, after logically disecting various entwined concepts, we ultimately show how the foregoing sensation-based definition of momentum is equivalent to the traditional definition.
+And we require some discussion of ideas like dynamic equilibrium before getting to velocity.
+But later, after untangling some entwined concepts, we ultimately show how the foregoing sensation-based definition of momentum is equivalent to the traditional understanding.

 Sensory Interpretation: The momentum is defined by a difference between the wavevector of P and a scaled-down version of the frame’s wavevector.
 Recall that the wavevector has previously been interpreted as a mathematical representation of somatic and visual sensation.
 So momentum is like the audio-visual contrast between a particle and its reference frame.
-This juxtaposition attracts attention because it is important for situational awareness.
-The EthnoPhysics definition of momentum works by expressing the relevance of reference sensations like seeing the Sun, seeing blood and seeing gold.
+This juxtaposition attracts and holds our attention because it is necessary for situational awareness.
+The EthnoPhysics definition of momentum works by expressing the relevance of reference sensations for understanding human experience.
+Seeing the Sun, seeing blood and seeing gold are vividly pertinent for almost everyone.

 Here is an example of determining the momentum for a graviton Recall that the wavevector is defined from sums of quark coefficients, and quarks are conserved.
 So the wavevector of a graviton is the sum of the wavevectors of its component photons.
 But the wavevector of any particle is symmetrically opposed to the wavevector of its matching anti-particle.
 Thus